E1. Geometric and Spatial Reasoning

 Mysterious Ruins

 At an archaeological site, an excavation team unearthed the ruins of a very ancient monument.
-One of the excavators has drawn the views of each of the four sides (east, west, north, and south) of the ruins so that the archaeologists can make a model of the ruins of them.
+One of the excavators has drawn the views of each of the four sides (east, west, north, and south) of the ruins so that the archaeologists can make a model of the ruins.
 They realize that there are several possible arrangements of the cubes which respect the views.
 Using interlocking cubes, build a model for one of these layouts using as few cubes as possible?

 Check for student's understanding of the situation and the task at hand by asking questions such as: